tarwn/lessthandot-hugo/blogs/content/posts/2012-11-26-java-training-day-1.md

 **Environment variables**

-Oh how I used to hate dealing with these variables, stuff wouldn&#8217;t work if this wasn&#8217;t setup correctly
+Oh how I used to hate dealing with these variables, stuff wouldn't work if this wasn't setup correctly

 There are a couple of environment variables that you need